pepkit/caravel/docs/README.md

 `Caravel` uses an authentication token printed to your terminal to provide security.
 This way others are not able to connect to your `caravel` session and execute `looper` commands as _you_ on the remote server.

-By default the token is randomly generated upon `caravel` launch, but can be also set in the `caravel` configuration file like:
+By default the token is randomly generated upon `caravel` launch, but can be also set in the `.token_caravel` dotfile like:

 ```
-projects:
-  - path/to/project1_config.yaml
-  - path/to/project2_config.yaml

 token: ABCD1234
 ```

-Keep in mind that this is a less secure way of authentication as the token is exposed to ones that have the access to your `caravel` configuration file.
+Keep in mind that this is a less secure way of authentication as the token is exposed to ones that have the access to the `.token_caravel` file.
+Therefore make sure to set proper read permissions for this file.